 The quiz now has two versions: elementary and secondary, plus a bundle that includes both.
 Click an image above to view them in my TPT store.

 Tips for librarians, teachers, and parents of Thrill-Seekers

 1. Let them read what they want to read.

 Parents and teachers of Thrill-Seekers often worry that their teen is reading violent books.
-Granted, for some teens, reading violent books or watching violent movies can exacerbate existing mental health problems.
-But if your Thrill-Seeker is mentally stable--and the vast majority are--I see no reason to keep them from reading scary or violent stories.
+Granted, for teens with mental health issues, reading violent books or watching violent movies can exacerbate their conditions.
+But if your Thrill-Seeker is mentally stable–and the vast majority are–I see no reason to keep them from reading scary or violent stories.
 If they can handle the scary stuff without sleeping with their parents every night, then in most cases, you should let them read it.

 If you are concerned about what your child is reading, no matter what their age, I would suggest reading the book with them.
 A discussion about books your child loves is always a good thing, and it could give you some insight into why they might like the scary stuff.
 Having a conversation is far better than just saying your child can’t read the scary books they want to read.
 They may still read it behind your back, and you will have missed out on that valuable conversation.

 2. Encourage them to write or tell scary stories.

 Thrill-Seekers may have a difficult time slowing down, so it is important that we help nurture their quieter sides.
 All three of my Thrill-Seekers above loved to tell scary stories.
 My Christy most definitely loves telling scary stories, and come to think of it, so does my Dad.
 I’m betting if he took this quiz, he’d be a Thrill-Seeker, too!
 Yet another reason I get along so well with my Dad!